JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-filter-stream-analytics.png)

-6. An introduction will be shown.
-Select `Create`
+6. An introduction will be shown

     ![alt tag](img/azure-stream-analytics-intro.png)

+7. Select `Create`
-7. A dialog for a new Stream Analytics job is shown.
-Enter a unique name eg. `TechDays42sa`.
+8. A dialog for a new Stream Analytics job is shown.
+Enter a unique name eg. `IoTWorkshop-sa`.
 A green sign will be shown if the name is unique
-8. The Resource Group eg. `TechDays42rg` is already filled in
+9. The Resource Group eg. `IoTWorkshop-rg` is already filled in
-9. Select `West Europe` for the location
+10. Select `West Europe` for the location

     ![alt tag](img/azure-create-stream-analytics.png)

-10. Select `Create` and the portal will start creating the service.
+11. Select `Create` and the portal will start creating the service.
 Once it is created, a notification is shown

 Creating an Azure Stream analytics job will take some time.
 Input is already known, the already existing IoT Hub; so let's create the service to send the output to, an azure Event Hub.